');

 About Gilman, WI

-Gilman is a small community in Wisconsin with a population of 463 residents.
-The median household income is $58,333 per year, which is near the national average.
-The median age in Gilman is 37.9 years.
+Gilman is a small community located in Wisconsin with a population of 463 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,333 per year, which is 22% below the national median of $75,149.
+The median age of 37.9 years is close to the US median age of 38.9 years.

 How Gilman Ranks in Wisconsin